bytemaker-io/academicpages/_pages/about.md

 ---
 permalink: /
+title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 # Personal Statement
 Hello, my name is Kaelan and I am currently pursuing a Master’s degree in Computer Science at Budapest University of Technology and Economics.
 My previous research has primarily focused on cloud computing and microservices, and I am well-versed in Kubernetes and distributed microservices.